manosMakris/WebDevAssignment/README.md

 About search functionality:
 To get all books that are stored in the app enter as a keyword in the input "*"

+I have used some css code from uiverse.com